Observing Your Allotted Time

 Posters will be on display in the Poster Area located in front of the main hall (information will be updated).

-Posters can be posted on … between … and … hours.
+Posters can be posted one day before the poster section between 15:00 and 17:00 hours (information will be updated).
 They should be removed by … hours (information will be updated).

 Poster Size and Instructions

 - The general poster guidelines to be considered are given here.
 Of course, this is not a mandatory template, just an inspiration.

 - All the equipment needed for attaching the poster on board will be provided on site.